Featuring Tile by

 Ceramic tile flooring is made from clay or synthetic materials, often treated with heat and covered with a glaze or protective finishes.
 Today’s ceramic tile flooring can imitate stone, slate, wood and other materials and comes in a rainbow of colors.

 Ceramic floors are very durable and will work in even high-traffic areas.
 No matter what you spill on them, there’s no need to worry.
 Ceramic tile is waterproof, and it also resists stains, dents, chips and scuffs.
 For high use, there are also finishes that make this already-tough flooring even more hard-wearing.
-Some tiles come with slip-resistant finishes to keep you safe.
+Some ceramic floor tiles come with slip-resistant finishes to keep you safe.

 2. Porcelain Tile Flooring